softonic/graphql-client/README.md

 ```

 Finally, the modified mutation data can be passed to the GraphQL client to execute the mutation.
+When the query is executed, the mutation variables are encoded using json_encode().
+This modifies the mutation data just returning the items changed and its parents.

 ``` php
 $mutationQuery = <<<'QUERY'